bullhorn/rest-api-docs/source/includes/_entity.md

 <aside class="warning">Returns an HTTP 404 error if the requested entity cannot be found.</aside>

-## Effective Dated Entity
+## Effective-dated entity

-Effective Dated Entities are entities that are versioned by a specific date (the version’s effectiveDate).
+Effective-dated entities are entities that are versioned by a specific date (the effectiveDate of the version).
 By maintaining multiple versions of an entity, users can track historical data and the context of an entity on a specific date.

-### How to Create the First Version
+### Create first version

-An API user can use HTTP PUT requests to create new Effective Dated Entities much like normal entities.
-The URL looks the same as a GET request URL, but without the last path element containing an entity ID.
+You can use HTTP PUT requests to create new effective-dated entities much like standard entities.
+The URL looks the same as a GET request URL, but without the last path element that contains an entity ID.
 Place the data comprising the new entity to be inserted in JSON format in the request body.

-All Effective Dated Entities have a required effectiveDate field.
-The effectiveEndDate and viewableStartDate fields are calculated based on what Versions exist on this Root entity.
+All effective-dated entities have a required effectiveDate field.
+The effectiveEndDate and viewableStartDate fields are calculated based on the versions exist on this root entity.

-One key difference between Effective Dated Entities and normal entities is that Effective Dated Entities return both a changedEntityId and changedVersionId in the response.
-This is because an update to an Effective Dated Entity involves two entities - the Location(container/Root) and the LocationVersion.
+One key difference between effective-dated entities and standard entities is that effective-dated entities return both a changedEntityId and a changedVersionId in the response.
+This is because an update to an effective-dated entity involves two entities.
+For example, the Location entity involves the root Location entity and the LocationVersion version entity.

 ``` shell
 curl -X PUT \